GregDeakin/stuff/README.md

 # stuff
 Space for things which don't belong in any repo

+Mostly a bunch of perl scripts which do -things...

 ##Nonesense_finder.R
 Finds nonesense mutations in seq1 vs seq2.<br>
 myexons is an exon list for seq1 and 2 in the format: <br>